NCH Software: Software products

 NCH Software provides software programs for audio, video, business, dictation and transcription, graphics, telephony and other utilities.
 On September 26, 2014, cnet.com showed their most-frequently downloaded program from NCH Software was WavePad Sound Editor Masters Edition.

 VideoPad is the firm's video editing application for the home and professional market.
 It is part of a suite that integrates with other software created by the company.
-This other software includes WavePad, a sound-editing program; MixPad, a sound-mixing program; PhotoPad, a photo and image editor; Prism a video format converter; Express Burn, disc burning software; Switch, an audio format converter, Express Scribe, a transcription software, Express Zip, a file compression software, and Debut, a screen recorder and video capture software.
+This other software includes WavePad, a sound-editing program; MixPad, a sound-mixing program; PhotoPad, a photo and image editor; Prism, a video format converter; Express Burn, a disc burning software; Switch, an audio format converter; Express Scribe, a transcription software; Express Zip, a file compression software; and Debut, a screen recorder and video capture software.

 Controversy

 During 2013, some computer security companies categorized NCH software as bloatware because it bundled the Google Toolbar.
-In July 2015, NCH Software announced it was no longer bundling the Google toolbar.
+In July 2015, NCH Software announced it was no longer bundling the Google Toolbar.
 As of November 30, 2015, NCH Software is marked clean by all major antivirus products.